Update · June 2026

 Editorial Transparency Notice

 The author, Rita Williams, is a named defendant in Outside Legal Counsel PLC and Philip L. Ellison v.
-Williams, Saginaw County Circuit Court No. 25-002441-CZ, currently pending before Hon.
-Andre R. Borrello with a UPEPA statutory stay in effect.
+Williams, Saginaw County Circuit Court No. 25-002441-CZ.
 Related PPO proceedings are active in Macomb County.
-All characterizations of those matters in this article are sourced exclusively to public court records.
+All characterizations of those matters are sourced exclusively to public court records.
 This disclosure does not limit coverage.
 It establishes it.

 The Record

 Kevin Lindke has been litigating in federal court for six and a half years.
-According to defense counsel’s sworn filings, he spent approximately two years as a fugitive from Michigan justice, allegedly residing in Florida with multiple outstanding bench warrants, while his attorney continued filing federal constitutional claims on his behalf.
-He is now incarcerated in St. Clair County on contempt charges stemming from PPO violations.
-He turned himself in.
-The timing is notable: ECF No. 186, filed November 2025, documents that the federal case faced dismissal risk if Lindke remained outside Michigan’s jurisdiction.
-His attorney, Philip L. Ellison, has filed four versions of the same complaint, two of them at the presiding judge’s own invitation.
+According to sworn defense filings, he spent approximately two years evading Michigan justice with multiple outstanding bench warrants while his attorney filed federal constitutional claims on his behalf.
+He is now incarcerated in St. Clair County on contempt.
+He turned himself in only when the federal case faced dismissal.
+His attorney has filed four versions of the same complaint — two at the presiding judge’s own invitation.
 The case is still open.
 The victims have received nothing.
-The public has paid for all of it.

 Key Findings

-Judge Matthew Leitman has invited amendment of the federal complaint twice on his own initiative, denied summary judgment against 6th Circuit precedent, and allowed the case to proceed after defense counsel documented Lindke’s fugitive status, false pleading, and active doxxing in a sworn filing before him.
-Lindke subsequently turned himself in and is now serving contempt time in St. Clair County.
+Judge Matthew Leitman invited amendment of the complaint twice on his own initiative, denied summary judgment against Sixth Circuit precedent, and allowed the case to proceed after defense counsel documented Lindke’s fugitive status, false pleadings, and active doxxing in a sworn filing before him.

-Defense costs to St. Clair County and MMRMA in this one case alone are conservatively estimated at $400,000 to $650,000 over six and a half years.
-That figure does not include six additional Ellison matters targeting the same county, AG defense costs, or the $35,000 to $80,000 in conservative aggregate private costs absorbed by harassment victims — costs for which no recovery mechanism exists and no institutional account is kept.
+Defense costs to St. Clair County and MMRMA in this case alone are conservatively estimated at $400,000 to $650,000.
+Private costs to harassment victims — uncompensated and unrecovered — add $35,000 to $80,000.
 The victims have received a combined total of zero dollars from any proceeding in this network.

-Judge Leitman dismissed Tina Troy from the case in 2021 when she asked to leave.
-The victims who were never parties, whose protection orders are the evidentiary foundation keeping the case alive, have no equivalent mechanism.
+Leitman dismissed Tina Troy when she asked to leave.
+The victims who never asked to be in this case — whose protection orders keep it alive — have no equivalent mechanism.
 They cannot move for dismissal.
 They are not in the case.
 They are beneath it.

-The network’s documented targets are overwhelmingly women.
-The conduct in the record — revenge porn, domain registrations in women’s and children’s names, nighttime residential approaches, coordinated reputational attacks — matches patterns of technology-facilitated gendered violence identified by federal agencies and international bodies.
-The word “women” does not appear in the constitutional analysis of a case whose entire evidentiary predicate was built on the targeting of women.
-Treating that record as gender-neutral is a choice this court has made consistently across six and a half years.
+The network’s targets are overwhelmingly women.
+The conduct — revenge porn, domains registered in women’s and children’s names, nighttime residential approaches, coordinated reputational attacks — matches documented patterns of technology-facilitated gendered violence.
+The word “women” does not appear in this court’s constitutional analysis across six and a half years.

 Lindke’s First Amendment interests have received six and a half years of federal judicial attention.
-The Fourteenth Amendment due process interests of harassment victims in their court-issued protection orders, and the First Amendment petition rights of every person whose PPO was converted into a federal exhibit without consent or standing, have received no documented consideration in any order Leitman has issued.
-The constitutional framework does not belong exclusively to the plaintiff.
+The Fourteenth Amendment due process interests of victims in their court-issued protection orders, and their First Amendment right to petition without having that petition weaponized against them, have received none.

 If Ellison prevails, every PPO obtained by every Lindke victim could be voided statewide.
 The constitutional challenge is not academic.
 It is the mechanism by which six years of documented harassment gets retroactively legitimized.